快訊／立陶宛宣布贈台2萬劑AZ疫苗 9月底前運送 | ETtoday國際新聞 | ETtoday新聞雲

 記者陳宛貞／綜合外電報導

-立陶宛政府22日宣布，將向台灣捐贈2萬劑AZ疫苗，預計於9月底前運送。該國總理希莫尼特（Ingrida Simonyte）說明，「我們希望做得更多，但我們盡力而為。」
+立陶宛政府22日宣布，將向台灣捐贈2萬劑AZ疫苗，預計於9月底前運送。總理希莫尼特（Ingrida Simonyte）說明，「我們希望做得更多，但我們盡力而為。」

 該國外交部長藍斯柏吉斯（Gabrielius Landsbergis）對此在推特發文表示，「立陶宛政府今早通過捐贈台灣2萬劑疫苗。能以小小的行動與台灣人民團結對抗新冠肺炎，令我感到自豪。熱愛自由的人們應該互相關照！」